vlence/simplefeedback/README.md

-# simplefeedback
+# Simple Feedback

-A simpler approach to collecting feedback from your website users.
+This project has been renamed to Pinpoint and [has been moved](https://vlence.github.io/pinpoint).